 • Involve your student in the process and help him understand what works best for him and why.

-Homework Insurance Policy
+Design a Homework Insurance Policy

 It’s common for our kids with ADHD to do the incorrect assignment or misplace what they’ve already done.
 Setting up a homework insurance policy can help your child be successful and increase self-esteem.